Advanced

 RWA is a flow linking real-world assets to tokens, but token movement alone does not automatically complete real-world rights.
 Issuers, custodians, legal documents, and redemption procedures are also required.

 Therefore, this lesson is not about memorizing specific chain names.
-It is an exercise in distinguishing which ledger embodies which real-world trust and which parts remain pending review.
+It is an exercise in distinguishing which ledger embodies which real-world trust, which parts are official BSC/WBMB conditions, and which parts still need execution records.

 Visual Summary